History:

 Homes:

-King West Village has one of the best selection of condominium buildings in the city.
+King West has one of the best selection of condominium buildings in the city.
 These are low and mid-rise buildings.
 Many of these are designed as soft lofts with units that feature lots of light and open spaces, high ceilings and balconies.
 Some of these buildings also contain two-storey loft condominium townhouses.

 Recreation: